My Great-grandfather Peter Gottfredson

 by Author: Phillip B Gottfredson

-Peter Gottfredson, my grandfather, was a convert to the Mormon church and immigrated from Denmark.
-At the age of ten, while in route from Denmark onboard the John Boyd, he witnessed a brutal murder of a sailor.
+Peter Gottfredson, my great-grandfather, was a convert to the Mormon church and immigrated from Denmark.
+At the age of 11, while in route from Denmark onboard the John Boyd, he witnessed a brutal murder of a sailor.

-When they reached Illinois his mother died.
+Peter and his family arrived in New York in 1857.
+From there they traveled to Illinois where his mother died.
 His father, Jens, took the family to Ohio and left Peter alone to take care of his siblings.
 The children lived in a dug-out shelter for more than a year, while his father found work at a foundry making coal stoves.

 When his father remarried his new wife gave premature birth to a baby girl after over-exerting herself trying to cross the Platt River.
-The baby died shortly thereafter.
+The baby died shortly thereafter and was buried there.

 Peter then fell into the company of Johnston's Army while in route with his parents and family to Utah in 1858.
 A more detailed account of his experience is found in his Aitobiography

-By the age of 14 he was spending much of his time in the Indian camps.
+By the age of 14 he was spending much of his time in the Indian camps during the Utah Black Hawk War.
 He became further acquainted with the Timpanogos while a herd boy in the Thistle Valley area of southern Utah, an area he describes as being a place most frequented by the Timpanogos.
 Many times while tending sheep and cattle as a herdsman, Indians would come into his camp, hungry asking for food.
 Peter would share his meals with them and talk about their concerns.